JEFH507/org-chart-goose-orchestrator/docs/blog/enterprise-ai-orchestration-privacy-first.md

 ### Why Privacy Guard is Service + Proxy (Not an MCP Extension)

-A common question: "Why not make Privacy Guard an MCP extension inside Goose?"
+A common question we debate was: "Why not make Privacy Guard an MCP extension inside Goose?"

 **Answer**: MCP extensions run **inside** Goose's process space.
-By the time an MCP tool sees data, it's already in memory where Goose (and potentially malicious extensions) can access it. **This is architecturally unsafe for PII protection**.
+By the time an MCP tool sees data, data is already on the cloud LLM side (and potentially malicious extensions) can access it. **This is architecturally unsafe for PII protection**.

 **Correct Architecture (What We Built)**: